RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 This is the background that covers the Help menu items in the bottom left of the screen.

-- Again, duplicate the `background_color` Element and change it so it looks like this:
+- Again, duplicate the `background_color` Element and change it, so it looks like this:
 ```xml
 <image name="background_help" extra="true">
     <path>./_inc/images/bg_color.png</path>